-ICEG 342 Diverse English Speaking Cultures
+ICEG 342 Diverse English Speaking Cultures Prerequisites: ICCM 106 or ICCM 112

 Images of Europeans and non-Europeans abound in the writings of each other.
 Language and Culture: Postcolonialism introduces students to the study and appreciation of this literature.
 It begins by providing students with a basic introduction to the postcolonial approach, before using it to examine how the "Orient" and the "West" have been represented in a variety of literary texts.
 Examples are drawn from short stories, novels, travel writing, music and film.
 The overall aim is to help students develop the ability to understand images/representations in new ways.
 Evaluation activities include mock trials, debates, plays, presentations, reading notes and essays.